jeffwilcox/jeffwilcox.blog/_posts/2013-09-11-mongodb-azure-linux-cli.md

 ## MongoDB on Windows Azure

-When it comes to MongoDB running on Windows Azure, there have been a lot of different recommendations over the years as new services have launched.
-The general availability of Virtual Machines has changed this once again.

-I believe that multiple-node (+arbiter) configurations running on CentOS Linux VMs are the most common deployment mechanism for MongoDB replica set installations in the industry, so I prefer these for my production environment when compared to some of the earlier guidance for MongoDB on Azure, such as using [cloud service worker roles](http://docs.mongodb.org/ecosystem/tutorial/deploy-mongodb-worker-roles-in-azure/) to deploy MongoDB.

-Direct guidance is available for running Linux VMs with MongoDB within the MongoDB tutorial titled [Install MongoDB on Linunx on Azure](http://docs.mongodb.org/ecosystem/tutorial/install-mongodb-on-linux-in-azure/).
-This post, and associated scripts, build on this.
+Original Linux VM guidance for Azure is available here: [Install MongoDB on Linunx on Azure](http://docs.mongodb.org/ecosystem/tutorial/install-mongodb-on-linux-in-azure/).
+This post, and associated scripts, build on this reference documentation, with some slight changes, such as extfs4 instead of extfs3.

 # Windows Azure Virtual Machines